switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 {{< image
       class="center"
       src="/images/firewatch-cloud-scheduler.png"
       caption="Screenshot of the configuration of the Google Cloud Scheduler job.
-Here you can see the crontab (with timezone 👍) and Cloud Function being used as a trigger." alt="Screenshot of the configuration of the Google Cloud Scheduler job" >}}
+Here you can see the crontab and Cloud Function being used as a trigger." alt="Screenshot of the configuration of the Google Cloud Scheduler job" >}}

 At this point I've deployed a single Cloud Function, scheduled it periodically and am starting to gather history into Cloud Storage.
-This was really quick in a serverless world on GCP and I quite literally did it in a couple of hours whilst enjoying a few of Christmas beers!
+This was really quick in a serverless world on GCP and I quite literally did it in a couple of hours whilst enjoying a few Christmas beers!

 Having every distinct change for each fire being written to Cloud Storage periodically forms a really solid base for what comes next.

 # Processing Data

-Cloud Function support more than just HTTP triggers, another super useful trigger is "Cloud Storage".
+Cloud Functions support more than just HTTP triggers, another super useful trigger is "Cloud Storage".
-This allows you to trigger a function based on an object event in a Cloud Storage Bucket - you can trigger a function when an object is created, deleted or archived.
+This allows you to trigger a function based on an object event in a Cloud Storage Bucket - you can trigger when an object is created, deleted or archived.

 {{< image
       class="center"